Ramoun-Training/front-end_training/html_basics.md

 <h3><strong>Elements</strong></h3>

-In Html, Elements can contain either text or other elements (nested).
+In Html, Elements can contain either text or other elements (nested).Html closes unclosed tags by default when new tags are opened in the flow of the page (so be careful)

 E.G: